 As an example of the old-time shops, I came across this little pasty shop with its display window filled with … I’m not sure what.
 A Manchester Tart?
 A Whist Pie?
 Aussie Crunch?
 Barm Cake?
 I had to appeal to my English friends on Facebook for help.

 What I do know of Bolton’s history is really from Wikipedia.
-Other than going to a game there and catching up on Internet tasks at the hotel, I didn’t see much.
-From what I read, though, it was mostly a mill town, with more than 200 cotton mills in town in 1929.
+Other than going to a game there and catching up on internet tasks at the hotel, I didn’t see much.
+From what I read, though, it was mostly a mill town, with more than 200 cotton mills in 1929.

 I will say this: It seemed a right friendly town.
 Starting at the hotel, where they had welcome pies out, I found everyone to be quite pleasant, even when they couldn’t make out my goofy accent.
 (I did even worse at theirs.)
 What they didn’t have at the hotel, though, was a room ready for me.
 So I left my bag and headed for the football ground.

-In this case, I knew that Bolton were bottom of the table and that Fulham, their opponent today, had no manager.
+In this case, I knew that Bolton were bottom of the table and that Fulham, their opponent that day, had no manager.
 So I wasn’t expecting a classic.
 From there, we spent several minutes talking footy and the shared misery that being a fan brings with it.

-Still, as a sign of how my time at Bolton went, she apparently told some of the staff that I was American, because a few of them came over to say hello and ask where I’m from, what brings me to Bolton of all places, and how’s my haddock.
+Still, as a sign of how my time at Bolton went, she apparently told some of the staff that I was American, because a few of them came over to say hello and ask where I was from, what brings me to Bolton of all places, and how’s my haddock.